-Lumps and growths on pets come in all shapes, sizes and locations and are common in dogs and cats.
+Lumps and growths on dogs come in all shapes, sizes and locations and are quite common in canines.
 Not all lumps are ‘growths’.
 Sometimes the cause of the swelling may be an abscess, cyst, seroma (fluid-filled swelling sometimes seen after a knock or after surgery), an area of inflammation or callus (thickened skin due to rubbing) etc. An examination will usually be able to determine if this is the case and then appropriate treatment can be provided.

 Generally, it is impossible to give a 100% accurate answer as to what a growth is just by examining it, although it may be possible to suggest what it is likely to be, and therefore, depending on the appearance of the lump, your vet may advise on further testing.